skyfielders/python-skyfield/skyfield/documentation/time.rst

-method when you use its  ``epoch=`` parameter to ask for a right ascension and declination in the dynamical reference system, and when you ask a :class:`~skyfield.toposlib.Topos` object for its position.
+method when you use its  ``epoch=`` parameter to ask for a right ascension and declination in the dynamical reference system, and when you ask a :class:`~skyfield.toposlib.GeographicPosition` object for its position.

 .. _matplotlib: http://matplotlib.org/